HalosGhost/todo-lists/lang.rst

     - [ ] Remove all implicit casting and promotion

-      - [ ] Exception: functions taking arguments of the fancy pseudo-generics can be called with a valid primitive type.
+      - [ ] Exception: functions taking arguments of the fancy pseudo-generics can be called with any matching primitive type.

     - [ ] Remove implicit array-to-pointer decay